“docu-mental is high quality, passionate, thoughtful.

 Whitney M. Fishburn

-* I use “american” to neutralize it.
+* I use american, little “a” to neutralize it.
 Kind of like how Jamiroquai uses “love” with a little “l” to cool things down.

-After thirty years writing mostly about healthcare policy and economics and clinical medicine, I now publish docu-mental: mapping the american states of mind.
 Formerly the managing editor of Psychiatric Annals, Pediatric Annals, and several other lifestyle and trade publications, I also was an award-winning reporter of policy and practice in Clinical Psychiatry News, Pediatric News, and Internal Medicine News, among other medical titles.
+Named 2017 Journalist of the Year by the Washington Psychiatric Society for my coverage of mental health policy and practice, I now focus on the mind sets that contribute to bad policy, and bad mental health outcomes.

 I love to wear my red buckaroos, and when I can get away with it, a leather turquoise belt with a rhinestone buckle.